 Believe it or not, many cleaners in North America proclaim themselves to be “organic cleaners.”

 Clearly, these cleaners are attempting to capitalize on the public perception that “organic” equals “safe”.
-That, in much the same way that organic foods equal “safe for consumption.
+In much the same way that organic foods equal “safe" for consumption.

 Anyone with any insight into the dry cleaning industry knows that the quality of product delivered by the vast majority of cleaners is mediocre at best.

 For years, industry experts, industry consultants and national industry associations have been banging the drum of product quality.
-They’ve exhorted (no, they’ve actually begged) cleaners to refocus on quality of product and the critical ingredients that comprise quality of product – skills, expertise, processes, craftsmanship, equipment and facilities.
+They’ve exhorted and begged cleaners to refocus on quality of product and the critical ingredients that comprise quality of product – skills, expertise, processes, craftsmanship, equipment and facilities.

 All to little or no effect.